ymunemasa/data-tutorials/tutorials/hortonworks/tag-based-policies-atlas-ranger/tutorial.md

 ![new_started_kafka](/assets/tag-based-policies-atlas-ranger/new_started_kafka.png)

-Now start other required services as well and restart Ranger.
-Start Atlas at the end.
+Now start other required services as well.
+Ranger Tagsync is stopped by default so please restart Ranger as well.
+Finally, start Atlas at the end.
 Your Ambari dashboard page should look like this:

 ![new_ambari_dashboard](/assets/tag-based-policies-atlas-ranger/new_ambari_dashboard.png)